 - Work collaboratively with other staff to build a safe, engaging, and welcoming learning environment.

 - Connect and adapt the curriculum to support the learning objectives of the day.

 - Demonstrate flexibility and creative problem-solving.

 - Demonstrate an understanding of the variety and complexities of relationships youth and young people may have with the outdoors based on race, gender, experiences, and backgrounds.

-- Provide emergency first aid in an outdoor setting.
+- Provide emergency first aid in an outdoor setting (contingent upon certification).

-- Proficiently perform activities conducted on trips including Voyageur/Tandem canoeing, hiking, camping, etc.
+- Proficiently perform, or show willingness to learn, activities conducted on trips including North/Tandem canoeing, hiking, camping, etc.

 - Safely drive a 15-passenger van pulling a loaded trailer in all weather and road conditions (contingent upon driver eligibility).

-- Lead and/or actively participate in event specific pre-trip meetings and post-trip debriefings with your team.
+- Actively participate in event-specific pre-trip meetings and post-trip debriefings with your team.